Maduro declared winner in disputed Venezuela election

-The National Election Council announced that with almost 93% of polling stations reporting, Maduro won nearly 68% of the votes, beating nearest challenger Henri Falcon by more than 40 points.
+The National Election Council announced that with almost 93 percent of polling stations reporting, Maduro won nearly 68 percent of the votes, beating nearest challenger Henri Falcon by almost 40 points.

 The disputed victory is likely to heighten international pressure on Maduro, as voter turnout was the lowest in a presidential race since the start of Venezuela's leftist revolution two decades ago.
 Even as voting was taking place Sunday, a senior State Department official warned that the U.S. might press ahead on threats of imposing crippling oil sanctions on the nation that sits atop the world's largest crude reserves.

-Falcon was joined in his call for a new election by third-place finisher Javier Bertucci, who got around 11% of the vote.
-Bertucci, a TV evangelist, stopped short of challenging the results, saying what he called a mistaken opposition boycott that led to the lowest voter turnout in two decades of socialist rule also boosted Maduro.
+Falcon was joined in his call for a new election by third-place finisher Javier Bertucci, who got around 11 percent of the vote.
+Bertucci, a TV evangelist, stopped short of challenging the results, saying what he called a mistaken opposition boycott also boosted Maduro.

-But he said that in the event of a new vote, Maduro should do the courageous thing and desist from running.
-If Maduro presses forward, he said, Venezuela would explode from a social crisis marked by widespread food shortages and hyperinflation before his new six-year term starts next January.
+But he said that in the event of a new vote, Maduro should do the dignified thing and refuse to run.
+If Maduro presses forward, he said, Venezuela would explode from a social crisis marked by widespread food shortages and hyperinflation before his new term starts next January.

-Maduro immediately called for dialogue with his presidential opponents.
-But he showed no sign of replaying Sunday's vote.

-"The electoral processes have ended for now,' he said, saying that he wanted to spend the next two years before scheduled congressional elections to focus on repairing the economy.

 Under Venezuela's electoral law, any political activity must take place at least 650 feet (200 meters) from voting centers.
 National Electoral Council president Tibisay Lucena acknowledged a handful of complaints, but insisted they were minor compared to past elections.

-Falcon said his campaign found "red points' at 86 perecent of polling sites nationwide.
-He called them a "pressure mechanism, an element of political and social blackmail' directed at the poor.
+Falcon, a one-time acolyte of the late President Hugo Chavez, said his campaign found "red points" at 86 perecent of polling sites nationwide.
+He called them a "pressure mechanism, an element of political and social blackmail" directed at the poor.

 Voting centers across Venezuela appeared largely empty for the election despite assurances from government officials that millions had turned out to vote by midmorning.

-Turnout in the previous three presidential elections averaged around 79%.
+Turnout in the previous three presidential elections averaged around 79 percent.
 Chavez, after taking office in 1999, eliminated mandatory voting in Venezuela.

 Opposition leaders said the lifeless voting centers were evidence that Venezuelans heeded their call to abstain from voting in an election they contended was certain to be rigged in favor of Maduro's socialist policies.